What is a physical therapist assistant?

 |PTA 2011 Kinesiology Lab (2)||PTA 2200 Physical Agents (2)||PTA 2411 Special Clientele Lab (1)||PTA 2805 Clinical Affiliation II (6)|

 |PTA 2110 Fundamentals Physical Therapy (2)||PTA 2201 Physical Agents Lab (2)||PTA 2520 Neuromuscular Rehabilitation (2)|

 |PTA 2111 Fundamentals Physical Therapy Lab (2)||PTA 2210 Observation & Measurement (2)||PTA 2521 Neuromuscular Rehabilitation Lab (2)|

 |PTA 2400 Clinical Pathology (2)||PTA 2211 Observation & Measurement Lab (2)||PTA 2530 Seminar (4)|

 Detailed course descriptions can be found here.

 ASSOCIATE OF APPLIED SCIENCE IN PHYSICAL THERAPIST ASSISTANT: PROGRAM REQUIREMENTS AND PREREQUISITES

-REQUIREMENTS TO APPLYTo be considered for admission to the PTA program, an applicant must first be accepted as a Dixie State University student.
+To be considered for admission to the PTA program, an applicant must first be accepted as a Dixie State University student.
 Then, the applicant must complete a separate application to the PTA program.
 Each cohort is limited to 16 students; therefore, admission is competitive.
 Incomplete or late applications will not be considered.
 Students are accepted into a “cohort” – a group of students who start the program at the same time, enroll and complete the same program courses, perform clinical education at the same time, and graduate together as a group.
 The program cannot be taken part-time; it is a full time commitment.
-Admission requirements include: